bapti/diagram-cli/README.md

 #### What does it do?

 Running `diagrams init` creates a `./diagrams` folder populated with some default folders.
-Running a further command of `diagrams` generates any files in the `./diagrams/puml` into `.png` files in the `./diagrams/img` folder.
+Running a further command of `diagrams make` generates any files in the `./diagrams/puml` into `.png` files in the `./diagrams/img` folder.

 It also creates a `README.md` in the root of `./diagrams` and populates it with links to the `.png` files so they automatically appear in your github repository.
 All you have to do is add a link in your front page of your github with `[Link to diagrams](./diagrams/README.md)`.